ExpediaGroup/beekeeper/README.md

 **TTL Caveats**

-Currently with the first release of the TTL there are the following issues:
+Currently with the first release of Beekeeper TTL there are the following issues:
-- If a table or partition is dropped by a user the related paths will become unreferenced and won’t be cleaned up.
+- If a table or partition is dropped by a user before the expiration time the related paths will become unreferenced and won’t be cleaned up.
-    - This can be avoided by also adding the unreferenced property to the table, see the [unreferenced paths](#unreferenced-paths) section.
+    - This can be avoided by also adding the "unreferenced" property to the table, see the [unreferenced paths](#unreferenced-paths) section.
 However, this property listens to any drop event on that table and we haven’t yet configured Beekeeper to ignore drop events made by itself.
 So this will mean that any path for a table/partition dropped by Beekeeper during the TTL cleanup will be scheduled for deletion again in the unreferenced cleanup table.
 - If a partitioned table with existing partitions is renamed, these partitions will not be dropped until the table has expired.
-    - E.g. A table is created with a cleanup delay of 2 days and a partition is added.
+    - For example: A table is created with a cleanup delay of 2 days and a partition is added.
 The delay is changed to 10 days and the table is then renamed.
 With the current release the existing partition won’t be rescheduled to be deleted under the new table.
 So it will be deleted along with the table in 10 days instead of 2.

-## Supported events

-**Unreferenced paths**

-For the unreferenced property Beekeeper will currently only be triggered by these events:
-- `alter_partition`
-- `alter_table`
-- `drop_partition`
-- `drop_table`

-By default, `alter_partition` and `alter_table` events require no further configuration.
-However, in order to avoid unexpected data loss, other event types require whitelisting on a per table basis.
-See [Hive table configuration](#hive-table-configuration) for more details.

-**TTL**

-For the TTL property Beekeeper will be triggered by these events:
-- `alter_table`
-- `add_partition`
-- `alter_partition`

 ## Hive table configuration